What is Social Audit?

 - It tends to be subjective is another reason why the same is highly discouraged.

-- This lacks qualified trainers.
+- It lacks qualified trainers.

-This is the need of the hour.
+It is the need of the hour.
 It helps in monitoring unethical practices of the companies, and raises social consciousness and accountability and thereby offers a systematic evaluation and measures the social performance of companies at regular intervals.
 It acts as a guide and encourages the participation of the local community, and helps in the development of social capital and human resources.

-This has been a guide to What is Social Audit & its Meaning.
+This article has been a guide to What is Social Audit & its Meaning.
 Here we discuss the objectives of social audit, process, and needs along with importance, examples, advantages, and disadvantages.
 You can learn more about from the following articles –